-Get started with Azure Data Lake Store using the Azure portal
+Get started with Azure Data Lake Storage Gen1 using the Azure portal

-Learn how to use the Azure portal to create an Azure Data Lake Store account and perform basic operations such as create folders, upload, and download data files, delete your account, etc. For more information, see Overview of Azure Data Lake Store.
+Learn how to use the Azure portal to create a Data Lake Storage Gen1 account and perform basic operations such as create folders, upload, and download data files, delete your account, etc. For more information, see Overview of Azure Data Lake Storage Gen1.

 Before you begin this tutorial, you must have the following items:

 - An Azure subscription.
 See Get Azure free trial.

 Create a Data Lake Storage Gen1 account